 Risk Management Best Practices

-You should consider these best practices to build an effective risk management plan.
+You should consider these risk management practices to build an effective risk management plan.

 To manage risks effectively, engage key stakeholders every step, starting with the initial planning phase.
-Stakeholders come from different functions inside and outside your organization: employees, customers, vendors, etc. This diverse group comprehensively represents all facets of your business and the associated risks.
+Stakeholders come from different functions inside and outside your organization: employees, customers, vendors, and so forth.
+This diverse group represents all facets of your business and the associated risks.

 Having well-defined roles, responsibilities, and templates in a documented policy is crucial for a comprehensive risk management strategy.
 This definition will assist you in identifying all potential risks that could have a bearing on your business, a consistent evaluation of the impact of those risks, and how you intend to mitigate risks.